mcknijak/mtg-bulk-pricing/README.md

 - **Finish type** (nonfoil, foil, or etched) - each finish gets its own row
 - **Unit price** - already populated from the API!
 - **Quantity** - empty column for you to fill in

-**Key Improvement:** Prices are fetched in the same API call as card data, making this much faster than before!

 ### Mode 5: Calculate Inventory Value